getodk/docs/collect-forms.rst

 Loading forms directly
 ------------------------

-You can load forms directly from a computer to your device via USB, using `Android Debug Bridge <https://developer.android.com/studio/command-line/adb.html>`_.
+You can load forms directly from a computer to your device via USB, using :doc:`Android Debug Bridge <collect-adb>`.

 .. code-block:: none